How to Execute A Box Squat Correctly!

 Keeping control of the movement is hugely important.
 Refrain from thinking that performing it faster means you are stronger.
 You should only move as fast as you are technically proficient, or you will create bad habits leading to extensive injuries

-Programming the Box Squat
+How to Program the Box Squat Correctly

 Create a sample program for the inclusion of Box Squats if possible